Stay on These Roads (song)

-"Stay on These Roads" is a song by Norwegian band A-ha, released on 14 March 1988 as the lead single from their third studio album of the same name (1988).
-It achieved success in many European countries.
+"Stay on These Roads" is a song by Norwegian band A-ha, released on 14 March 1988 by Warner Bros.
+Records as the lead single from their third studio album of the same name (1988).
+It succeeded their previous single, "The Living Daylights", which was recorded by the band for the title theme for the James Bond film of the same name in 1987.

-Release and reception
+Background and release

+A Roland D-50 was used on this song —the sound patch is called "Staccato Heaven"— the wind sound during the instrumental was made on either a Roland Juno 60 or Juno 106 synthesizer.
+The versions on the 7" vinyl and the 3" CD single ("7 inch Version") are identical to the album version.
+The 7" single cover montage includes a blurred picture of actress Susan Sullivan, taken from a publicity shot from the TV series, Falcon Crest, in which she appeared as Maggie Gioberti.
+It is not known why this picture is used.

-"Stay on These Roads" was released in the spring of 1988 and became the most successful single from the Stay on These Roads album, along with "The Living Daylights" on the UK charts.
-The song did not hit the national charts in the United States, but was a significant hit across Europe.
-It went to number seven in Germany, number three in France and Iceland, and number two in Ireland.
+The song achieved success in many European countries, becoming the most successful single from the Stay on These Roads album, along with "The Living Daylights" on the UK charts.
+Though it did not hit the national charts in the United States, the song was a significant hit across Europe.
+It went to number seven in West Germany, number three in France and Iceland, and number two in Ireland.
 In Norway, the song was the band's fourth number one single.
 "Stay on These Roads" was A-ha's seventh and final top five showing in the United Kingdom, reaching number five on the chart edition of March 27, 1988.
 It would also prove their last top ten hit in the country for almost two decades, as they did not score another UK top ten hit until eighteen years later in 2006.

-A Roland D-50 was used on this song—the sound patch is called "Staccato Heaven"—the wind sound during the instrumental was made on either a Roland Juno 60 or Juno 106 synthesizer.

-The versions on the 7" vinyl and the 3" CD single ("7 inch Version") are identical to the album version.
-The 7" single cover montage includes a blurred picture of actress Susan Sullivan, taken from a publicity shot from the TV series, Falcon Crest, in which she appeared as Maggie Gioberti.
-It is not known why this picture is used.

-Cash Box said that "ethereal, arching vocals elevate this ballad into greatness, creating a mood that does not easily leave you."
-Jerry Smith of Music Week considered "Stay on These Roads" as "one of their typically ponderous and overly dramatic numbers [...] but it lacks the commercial edge of previous singles".
+The song's music video was directed by Andy Morahan.

+Writing

+All three band members – Morten Harket, Magne Furuholmen and Paul Waaktaar-Savoy – contributed towards the writing of "Stay on These Roads".
+Despite Furuholmen describing as the Stay on These Roads album as a "hard album to make", the band credit the song as one they are "particularly proud of" and acknowledging the song to be "live set mainstays, drawing exhuberant audience participation every night".

+Lyrically, the song uses cold weather as a metaphor to symbolise challenges and difficulties that a person can experience in life.
+The lyrics of the song create a sense of perseverance to the listener, with an underlying message of "staying strong in the face of adversity, with the idea that despite the hardships, there is hope and the possibility of meeting again in a better place".

+Pal Waaktaar-Savoy, one of the bands songwriting partners, had been inspired about the song from his long-distance relationship with his wife, Lauren.
+As a result, the lyrics to "Stay on These Roads" are credited with "encouraging perseverance, assuring that love will endure despite physical separation".